EPAM-JS-Competency-center/shop-react-redux-cloudfront/README.md

 # React-shop-cloudfront

-Deployed on AWS at [link](http://andrii-first-app.s3-website.eu-central-1.amazonaws.com/).
+Deployed on AWS S3 at [link](http://andrii-first-app.s3-website.eu-central-1.amazonaws.com/).
+Deployed on AWS CludFront at [link](https://andrii-first-app.s3.eu-central-1.amazonaws.com/index.html).

 This is frontend starter project for nodejs-aws mentoring program.
 It uses the following technologies: